fenix-es/odoo-addons/product_feature/README.rst

 Usage
 =====

-Just install and you will see the Checklist tab on project task.
+Just install and you will see the Features tab on product and product template.

 Known Issues / Roadmap